ocsf/ocsf-schema/QUERY_EXTENSION.md

-Query extension is added in Query directory instead of extensions folder so that changes are additive only and can be applied to other extensions with minimal change
+Query extension is added in `query` directory instead of extensions folder so that changes are additive only and can be applied to other extensions with minimal change

 ## Extending the Schema